SenthilNayagan/senthilnayagan.net/src/_posts/personal/personal-encounters/2024-11-06-time-traveled-to-the-digital-stone-age/index.md

 isFeatured: true
 ---

-{% aside %} <strong>Disclaimer</strong>: I don't intend to criticize or degrade our government-owned telecommunications service in this post.
-Rather, it's an honest account of my personal frustration with unreliable data connectivity in today's digital-first world.
-We all want BSNL to succeed, but there are real challenges that need addressing. {% endaside %}
+{% aside %} <strong>Disclaimer</strong>: Credit where it's due: BSNL's voice service coverage deserves recognition for reaching parts of India where private providers haven't ventured, particularly in rural areas.
+This widespread reach is not just hearsay – it's a tangible strength I've personally observed and experienced.

+However, this post focuses specifically on my experience with BSNL's data services in today's digital-first environment.
+In an era where everything from UPI payments to cab bookings relies on stable internet connectivity, consistent data speeds are not just a convenience but a necessity.
+While I maintain my respect for our government-owned telecommunications service, I feel compelled to share my honest experience with its data connectivity challenges.

+I've chosen to express these frustrations through a lighter, humorous lens – not to mock, but to share relatable experiences in a way that hopefully brings a smile while highlighting genuine concerns.
+This comedic approach shouldn't be mistaken for disrespect; rather, it's a way to discuss serious issues in an engaging manner.

+This isn't meant to criticize BSNL as an institution – we all want to see this public sector enterprise thrive.
+Rather, it's a candid account of how the current data service quality affects daily digital interactions.
+While BSNL continues to excel in voice coverage, the data service experience needs significant enhancement to meet the demands of today's smartphone-driven world. {% endaside %}

 {% include "toc.md" %}

 # The Social Media Sweet Talk

 Ever fallen for those inspirational social media posts that make you want to change the world?
 Well, I did.
-There I was, scrolling through my feed, reading about how BSNL (our government-owned telecom provider) was the underdog hero we needed to support. <span style="color: #FF6B6B">"A lakh people port to BSNL daily!"</span> they said. <span style="color: #FF6B6B">"Be part of the revolution!"</span> they said.
+There I was, scrolling through my feed, reading about how BSNL (our government-owned telecom provider) was the underdog hero we needed to support.
+"A lakh people port to BSNL daily!" they said.
+"Be part of the revolution!" they said.
 And like a fish taking the bait, I jumped right in.

 # The "Quick" Switch (Or How I Impulsively Complicated My Life)

-Picture this: I'm casually walking past a BSNL office with a friend, probably discussing lunch plans.
-Suddenly, my inner patriot awakens, and before my brain could send emergency signals to stop, I'm standing in line to port my number.
-The process was suspiciously simple - 5-10 minutes for a new SIM card.
-The staff mentioned something about <span style="color: #E74C3C">"3G service with a future 4G upgrade"</span>, and I nodded like someone who totally knew what they were getting into.
+Picture this: I was casually walking past a BSNL office with a friend, probably discussing lunch plans.
+Suddenly, my inner patriot awakened, and before my brain could send emergency signals to stop, I found myself standing in line to port my number.
+The process was simple - 5 to 10 minutes for a new SIM card.
+The staff mentioned something about "3G service with a future 4G upgrade", and I nodded like someone who totally knew what they were getting into.
 Spoiler alert: I didn't.

 # Warning Signs I Ignored (Because Who Needs Common Sense?)

 You know how in horror movies, there are always people warning the protagonist not to go into the haunted house?
 Well:
 - <strong>My wife</strong> (saved as "My Life" in my phone contacts) (the voice of reason I should have listened to)
 - <strong>My friend</strong> (another voice of reason I ignored)
-- <strong>The BSNL staff</strong> literally telling me <span style="color: #E74C3C">"3G for now"</span> (in 2024!)
+- <strong>The BSNL staff</strong> literally telling me "3G for now" (in 2024!)

 But did I listen?
 Nope!
 I was too busy imagining myself as a digital revolutionary.

 ## The "E" for "Extremely Slow" Era Begins

 Remember the good old days when we had to wait five minutes for a single webpage to load?
 No?
 Well, I got a refresher course!
 Stepping outside my WiFi zone was like entering a time machine.
-Suddenly, my smartphone transformed into a not-so-smart phone, proudly displaying the <span style="color: #E74C3C">'E'</span> symbol (E for "Error in Judgment" in my case).
+Suddenly, my smartphone transformed into a not-so-smart phone, proudly displaying the 'E' symbol (E for "Error in Judgment" in my case).

 Here's the weird part: the network seems to be playing a bizarre game of hide and seek.
 One moment, you're standing in a spot with a perfect LTE signal, feeling like you've finally made it to the modern era.
-Then, <span style="color: #E74C3C">take three steps to the left</span>, and boom!
+Then, take three steps to the left, and boom!
 You're back to 'E'.
 Take two steps right?
 Back to LTE!
 It's like playing a twisted version of digital hopscotch where every square has a different decade of mobile technology.
-I've actually become quite good at the <span style="color: #3498DB">"LTE dance"</span> - that peculiar shuffle you do trying to find that sweet spot where your signal bars align just right.
+I've actually become quite good at the "LTE dance" - that peculiar shuffle you do trying to find that sweet spot where your signal bars align just right.

-And let me be crystal clear: I am not joking or <span style="color: #E74C3C">exaggerating</span> here.
+And let me be crystal clear: I am not joking or exaggerating here.
 If you think I'm making this up for dramatic effect, just visit my apartment complex.
 Stand at my front door: LTE.
 Walk to my car: E. Take three steps toward the gate: LTE again.
 Take two steps back: welcome back to E!
-At this point, I've memorized every sweet spot in my daily route like a digital treasure map. <span style="color: #3498DB">"Oh, you need to make an important call?
-Let me guide you to that one magical spot between the parking pole and the garden bench - just don't move an inch once you get there!"</span>
+At this point, I've memorized every sweet spot in my daily route like a digital treasure map.

 ## The Great UPI Payment Disaster (Or How I Became Known as "The Cash Guy")

-Picture this: I'm at the salon, looking fresh, feeling good, ready to smoothly pay with UPI.
+Picture this: I was at the salon, looking fresh, feeling good, ready to smoothly pay with UPI.
 But wait!
 Plot twist:
-- Phone: <span style="color: #3498DB">"Loading... loading... still loading..."</span>
+- Phone: "Loading... loading... still loading..."
 - Me: awkward smile "Just a minute..."
-- Phone: <span style="color: #E74C3C">"Connection timeout"</span>
+- Phone: "Connection timeout"
 - Me: more awkward smiling "Would you believe I have a 15-year-old number?"
-- Wife (on phone): <span style="color: #FF6B6B">"I told you so!"</span> (She really loves saying that now)
+- Wife (on phone): "I told you so!"
+(She really loves saying that now)

 ## The Hotel California Situation: You Can Check Out, But You Can Never Leave